volodia99/toprodimo/README.md

 ## Additional arguments

 - `mask_inside` removes the contribution of the radial and vertical velocities close to the grid's inner edge, to avoid some spurious effects in ProDiMo.
 By default we cancel these velocity components in a band that extends from r_inner to 1.2*r_inner.
-- `plot` creates 3 .pdf files in the PRODIMO_MODEL_DIRECTORY with some plots of the density/velocities/temperature
+- `plot` creates 3 .pdf files in the PRODIMO_MODEL_DIRECTORY with a few plots of the density/velocities/temperature
     - simulation.pdf: from the simulation file, with some post-processing (e.g., removing for all the fields the region inside the cylindrical radius corresponding to the inner edge).
     - prodimo.pdf: from the ProDiMo model, ready to be run with ProDiMo.
     - compare_simulation_prodimo.pdf: look at the 1D density in the midplane and vertically at R=UNIT_LENGTH.